akylaiyms/DiscoveringYourDigitalOtherSelf/README.md

 The visual patterns are the representations of how a single ‘drop’ of new data falling into the ocean of information triggers the algorithm to find infinite possibilities of different connections and meanings.

 <em>You get into your phone’s head and hear yourself from its point of view.</em> The message I am trying to carry through this piece is to make the audience simply aware of the amount of information we are unconsciously feeding into the algorithms through sound.

-I am not trying to argue that the issue of data collection is neither good nor bad, but simply keeping a neutral ground and exploring the process of data collection.
+Discovering Your Other Self debuted as an installation piece in Bennington College, VT in November 2021.
+The digital VR version of the piece will be available in late 2022.

 ## Setting up the environment to run the project